NeonAngelThreads/DolphinMinecraftBot-Reloaded/README.md

 2. **Configuration of the Bot**
    1. **Configuring Bot Profile**
       There are two ways to set bot config:
-      If you want to quickly start for simplicity and only one bot started, you can use **Command-line**
+      If you want to quickly start for simplicity and only one bot started, you can use **Command-line setting**
-      If you would like to start multiple bot at the same time, and access advanced options, you can use **Config file configuration**
+      If you would like to start multiple bot at once, and access advanced options, you can use **Config file setting**
       1. **Command-line Setting**
            In-game profile should be defined on below boot command-line.
            An example of argument list: